 Currently, she is making Our Daughters, a feature documentary that examines open adoption in America through an immigrant lens.
-It’s supported by the Jerome Foundation, CAAM, and New York State Council for the Arts.
-In 2020, the project was selected to the Sheffield Meet Market, IFP Documentary Lab, IFP forum, and DOCNYC’s Only in New York.
 She edited the episode Symbolic Justice for CBSN Original series Speaking Frankly and the Sundance supported mini-series, America in Transition, about trans people of color.
-She taught documentary production and post-production for five years at the Documentary Center at GWU in Washington D.C. and Arlington Independent Media.
+She is an adjunct at NYU Tisch and has taught documentary production and post-production for five years at the Documentary Center at GWU in Washington D.C. and Arlington Independent Media.

 In the near future, she hopes to direct narrative features and fantastical episodic content.
 She is an avid runner and has completed 14 marathons.
 Food is her first love.